Bangiso/Dropwizard_helloWorld/README.md

 To run the application, execute the following commands on terminal:

-$ mvn package
+- `mvn package`

-$java -jar target/HelloWorld-1.0-SNAPSHOT.jar serve hello-world.yml
+- `java -jar target/HelloWorld-1.0-SNAPSHOT.jar serve config.yml`

 Once the application is up and running you can use postman UI https://www.getpostman.com/downloads/ to make your requests.

-POST json format on the path /hello-world
+POST json format on the path `/hello-world`
 { "id": 1,
   "content": John
 }

-DELETE  on  /hello-world/{id} by id
+`DELETE   /hello-world/{id} by id`

 # NB

-The application is running on port 8088, if you have another app using this port change this on hello-world.yml.
+The application is running on port 8088, if you have another app using this port change this on config.yml.